yuchdev/LegendOfTheseusAndMinotaur/docs/CHATBOT.md

    - The chatbot is activated to take control of the character

 2. When dialogue occurs in the game:
+   - All dialogue events are recorded in the group's global conversation history, organized by day
-   - All active chatbots record the dialogue in their conversation history
+   - All active chatbots also record the dialogue in their own conversation history
    - If a character with an active chatbot is addressed, the chatbot generates a response
    - The generated response is applied as a new dialogue line from the character
    - Any scripted lines for the character in the day file are ignored while the chatbot is active